nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

     Did you notice any errors in the NGINX Dashboard while Kubernetes scaled down the pods?

     When scaling down, NGINX will try to complete workloads before Kubernetes terminates a running `pod`, after all the responses in flight have finished processing on that` pod`, so there should not be any errors.
-When scaling up, NGINX also healthchecks new pods before sending any requests to them, to make sure they are ready to take requests.

     Did you notice any errors when you asked NGINX to change its load balancing algorithm from round-robin to `Least-Conn`?
 There should not have been any errors.
 The Configuration Reload should allows existing connections to finish their work, while allowing new connections to use the new configuration.